dubocr/homebridge-tahoma/README.md

 To use Local API you will have to:
 1. Activate `developer mode` ([www.somfy.com](https://www.somfy.com) > My Account > Activate developer mode)
 2. Generate API credentials at [https://dev.duboc.pro/homebridge-tahoma](https://dev.duboc.pro/homebridge-tahoma)
+3. Configure the plugin service to Local API: `"service":"local"`

 When using Local API service, please fill `user` with your gateway PIN number or IPv4 address and `password` with the token generated at [step 2](https://dev.duboc.pro/homebridge-tahoma)